BMEG4003 Cardiovascular Biomechanics

 - Students are able to (1) describe the structure and function of the entire cardiovascular system; (2) evaluate the role of material behaviour in cardiovascular health and disease; (3) evaluate the role of blood, its components and movement in cardiovascular health and disease; (4) evaluate the mechanisms of the heart and their role in cardiovascular health and disease; (5) explain how the cardiovascular system responds to mechanical stimuli; (6) apply computational methods (fluid mechanics) to analyse haemodynamics and interpret results; (7) apply computational methods (solid mechanics) to analyse displacements, stresses and strains in the cardiovascular system and interpret results; (8) design and execute experiments that assess cardiovascular function and interpret results; (9) design medical devices to treat various forms of cardiovascular disease; and (10) write concise reports using appropriate discourse conventions.

-- Typically this unit is assessed in the following ways: (1) laboratories; (2) project; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) laboratories; (2) project; and (3) a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.